-Wildcards are characters that take form of an asterisk (*) followed or preceded by a particular character and are used to replace other characters in strings, e.g. *test, *@company.com, *test*, *@company*.
+Wildcards are single characters in the form of an asterisk (*) which are used to replace other characters in strings, e.g. *test, *@company.com, *test*, *@company*.

 In CodeTwo Exchange Rules Pro wildcards may be used to: